 The College has been exploring options to secure its long term sustainability and in the spring of 2018, undertook a Structures & Prospects Appraisal (SPA).
 Following this exercise, the Corporation decided to pursue a Type B merger with Croydon College.

-The Corporation of Coulsdon College has therefore agreed to dissolve and transfer its assets and liabilities to Croydon College with an anticipated merger date of 1 February 2019.
+During the year ended 31 July 2018 the college had a decrease in cash and cash equivalents of £236,000 and a net current liability position of £3,180,000 at 31 July 2018.
 Forecasts have been prepared to support the fact that the college can continue to pay debts as they fall due up until the date of the merger.